odicforcesounds/devblog/docs/about_me.md

 Outside China, many are silent, while demonstrating being destructive.<br>
 Maybe is a coincidence, because Chinese can be silent, while demonstrating being in Peace.

-## The Majority of Justice Systems
-**Everything you will say, can be used against you in Court.**<br>

-- The Criminals believe in the same, but they don't make of use of Courts.
-    - This is the common aspect between Legal-Justice and Illegal-Justice.
-- The only way to do Justice, is to be Evil.<br>
-    - Else, we can only teach, to change the choice of those who make wrong choices,
-    - while doing the wrong choices, lead us to learn fast.

 ## I am Human Too

 Humans can only learn by doing mistakes?<br>
 Humans can learn by reading, while the thinker will not do anything with what the thinker knows.<br>
 In this world, we can teach to give the opportunity to others, to become better.<br>